4 Common Applications of ADA Handrail

 Concrete Steps ADA Handrail

-Many businesses have concrete staircases that lead up to their front entrance.
-In the example above, this staircase accompanies a concrete path near a local lake.
+A common application for ADA handrail is on concrete steps.
+Many businesses have concrete staircases that lead up to their store front.
+In the example above, the staircase accompanies a concrete path near a local lake.

 Walkway ADA Handrail

 An application that comes up, but may not be required, is for concrete, stone, or brick pathways.
 Any walking surface that is less than a 1:20 slope does not require handrails.
 However, if you do install them, then you need to comply with ADA guidelines.

 Notice when the railing changes direction, that there is a smooth connection.
 This allows the person using the railing to keep their hand on the handrail for the entirety of the railing.

 We've also included a second handrail for when children are a principal user of the path.
 ADA code applies to adults, but the ADA gives a helpful advisory to explain how to work with children who access the walking area.

 Not all ADA handrails need to use a post when being installed.
 If available, then mounting to a wall can save you materials, space and time.

 You can see in the example above that it only takes a few fittings to accomplish an ADA compliant railing.
 It's important to note that rails need to terminate into the ground, wall, or the railing itself.